piggy-temp/tutorials/1.0-GettingStarted/1.3-Customization/Custom_Mods.md

 # 🛠️ Adding Custom Addons (Manual)

-If you find a cool mod, shader, or resource pack online (on sites like Modrinth or CurseForge) that isn't in our pack, you can easily add it manually.
+If you find a mod, shader, or resource pack online that you like that isn't in the modpack already (on sites like *Modrinth or CurseForge) that isn't in our pack, you can easily add it manually.
+*Modrinth is generally preferred but because CurseForge is older it may have a wider selection and some items are exclusive to their creators like FTB and TEKKIT

 ### 📂 How to Access your Instance Folder